raphaelmansuy/digital_palace/01-articles/step_back/README.md

 - Arrive at the answer to the original specific question (G) via reasoning guided by the abstraction

 LangChain example implementation combined with RAG: [https://github.com/langchain-ai/langchain/blob/master/cookbook/stepback-qa.ipynb](https://github.com/langchain-ai/langchain/blob/master/cookbook/stepback-qa.ipynb)

+## Looking Ahead

+This research provides a promising method for overcoming a major weakness of current LLMs.
+The results suggest that integrating human-inspired techniques like abstraction can enable more robust reasoning capabilities in large language models.

+Looking ahead, an exciting direction is exploring how to automate abstraction, so LLMs can learn to take a step back on their own rather than requiring explicit prompting.
+More advanced techniques that allow models to flexibly move between abstract and concrete representations could greatly expand their reasoning capacities.

+By continuing to draw inspiration from human cognition, researchers can pave the way for LLMs that are not just skilled mimics but genuine reasoning engines.
+The DeepMind team's "Take a Step Back" technique offers an important step forward on this journey.

 ## Call to Action